CadenFinley/CJsShell/docs/integration/zoxide.md

 brew install zoxide
 ```

-Any other installation method supported by zoxide works too—cjsh only needs the executable.
+Any other installation method supported by zoxide works too, cjsh only needs the executable.

 ## Enabling the integration in `~/.cjshrc`